sreyasa2/Nudge/README.md

 # Nudge
-Mobile application that reminds you t carry essentials when it detects you've left the house
+Mobile application that reminds you to carry essentials when it detects you've left your house